 Whatever the deeper reason may be, get clear on why your goal matters and connect with that on an emotional level as a motivator.

-2. Yes, Set a GOAL
+2. Set a Goal

 Make sure the goal is realistic, and then map out a few weeks at a time.
 These smaller actions or milestones will move you towards your goal.
 This gives you a sense of accomplishment and keeps you committed to your exercise program.

-For example, maybe you want to run / walk your first 5K.
-Start by committing to a brisk walk 3 to 5 times a week, increasing your time and distance gradually.
-Next add some aerobic exercise and cross training a few days a week, while continuing to walk / run 2 days a week.
-You may find even more motivation if your goal is tied to raising funds for a social cause you’re passionate about.
-Knowing you are making a contribution to others can be the ��why” that keeps you moving forward.
+For example, maybe you want to run or walk your first 5K.
+Start by committing to a brisk walk three to five times a week, increasing your time and distance gradually.
+Next, add some aerobic exercise and cross training a few days a week, while continuing to walk or run two days a week.
+You may find even more motivation if your goal is tied to raising funds for a social cause you’re passionate about — knowing you are making a contribution to others can be the ��why” that keeps you moving forward.

 The only way any goal gets accomplished is by dedicating time towards achieving it.
-If your life is full and you fall back on the excuse that you don’t have time to exercise, then look at what you can remove from your week to make time.
+If your life is full, and you fall back on the excuse that you don’t have time to exercise, then look at what you can remove from your week to make time.
 Building your exercise time into your weekly schedule is crucial.
-Look closely at how you spend your time and remove some of those time sucking activities that aren’t real productive.
+Look closely at how you spend your time and remove some of those time-sucking activities that aren’t real productive.

-4. Include Variety, Fun & Friends
+4. Include Variety, Fun, and Friends